 Special models aside, the 1980s were difficult years for Omega.

 Unlike the 1960s models, it doesn’t seem like there were any particularly interesting “oddballs” among regular production Speedmasters of the 1980s.
 That might be slightly disappointing, but let’s not forget, that a typical Speedy Pro from the 80s would have already developed the cream-colored patina to the lume.
 Music to the ears of the collector who wants a nicely patinated Speedmaster but doesn’t want to overpay.

 While the limited editions from back then are unfortunately pricey, with “Stafford” and white gold models fetching wild prices at auctions, the 80s standard Pro is still a reasonable choice.

 Obviously, there’s a ton of specimens with replaced dials (no tritium markings) and bezels (contemporary DNN with the “low Tachy” font instead of the “Tall Tachy”).

 Specimens with replacement parts aren’t desirable, but a replacement doesn’t hurt their value as much as in a 1960s or 1970s piece.
-Still, usually, there are plenty of really decent specimens to choose from.
+Still, usually, there are plenty of correct specimens to choose from.

 Do you have an 80s Speedy or do you want to add one to your collection?
 Let me know in the comments below.